Participatory System Mapper (PRSM)

 Shortly afterwards (early 2020), the COVID-19 pandemic meant that the kind of face-to-face mapping workshops we had been organising were no longer feasible.
 Over the course of 2020, we developed PRSM and somewhat hesitantly tried it out with some pilot workshops.
 Gradually, the reliability and capability of PRSM improved, and we learned how to run system mapping workshops online, which requires somewhat different strategies than face-face workshops.
 The core of PRSM is now stable and well tested, but it continues to be extended to add further features.

-all who helped inspire, suggest features for and test PRSM, including Pete Barbrook-Johnson, Paul Brand, Brian Castellani, Linda Gessner, Robin Gilbert, Kevin Jahns, Robert MacKay, Kavin Narasimhan, Alex Penn, Bazil Sansom, Helen Wilkinson, and many others.
+Thank you to all who helped inspire, suggest features for and test PRSM, including Pete Barbrook-Johnson, Paul Brand, Brian Castellani, Linda Gessner, Robin Gilbert, Kevin Jahns, Robert MacKay, Kavin Narasimhan, Alex Penn, Bazil Sansom, Helen Wilkinson, and many others.